axelarnetwork/axelar-contract-deployments/docs/its/migrate-token.md

 ## Routine Operations

-Token migration is used for planned operational activities:
 - **Planned Contract Upgrades**: Move tokens to improved implementations as part of scheduled upgrades
 - **Token Standard Adoption**: Adopt updated token standards through planned migration processes
 - **Feature Enhancements**: Migrate to managers with better features as part of operational improvements